Rafapp/DoomCaster/README.md

 These rays can be casted in multiple ways from a "camera," which is a perspective.
 The most popular ones are:<br>

 #### ***Isometric***<br>
 The projection lines are completely orthogonal to the screen, meaning completely "Straight."
-This perspective is used in a lot of modern games.
+This perspective is used commonly in city building games such as Age of Empires, or StarCraft.
 <p align = "center">
   <img height="300" src="https://user-images.githubusercontent.com/38381290/212803113-7ee86e60-cbad-49ba-a6ff-c13f5fa647e0.png">
   <img height = "300"  src = "https://user-images.githubusercontent.com/38381290/212802817-4befeda8-da38-47b1-9385-48e523917127.jpg">